-Also, check out the Live webcast on April 30: Status Asthmaticus (Sponsored by an unrestricted educational grant from Monaghan Medical Corporation).
+Also, check out the Status Asthmaticus webcast (Sponsored by an unrestricted educational grant from Monaghan Medical Corporation).
 This presentation will help the respiratory therapist identify status asthmaticus through patient assessment, describe pathophysiologic findings of the condition, and identify the best evidence-based practice for interventions.

 Those seeking to sit for the AE-C credential can zero in on the knowledge they need to pass the exam through our 10.5 CRCE Asthma Educator Certification Preparation Course, and other asthma-related educational content is available on the Asthma Channel in AARC U.

 Therapists who want to update their knowledge of cystic fibrosis can take our Cystic Fibrosis: A 21st Century Perspective Course.
 The course delves into the transition of the disease from one predominately affecting children to one affecting adults as well, and it covers all the bases — from pathophysiology and improvements in survival to the role of inhaled medications and the clinical benefit of ivacaftor in patients with the G551D mutation.

 Other resources include —